Neuralgia

 A 0% rating requires: Lesions involving only “dissociation of extensor communis digitorum” and “paralysis below the extensor communis digitorum,” will not exceed the moderate rating under code 8514.
 Note:.
 A 20% rating requires: Moderate; 30 (Neuralgia — maximum rating is moderate incomplete paralysis per 38 CFR § 4.124).
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-What is the C&P exam like for Neuralgia?
+What happens at the C&P exam for Neuralgia?

 Get a Personalized Rating Analysis